M2Team/NanaBox/Documents/ConfigurationReference.md

 If you don't want to apply key combinations at the virtual machine, please set it false.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### FullScreenHotkey

 (Optional) Specifies the virtual-key code to add to CTRL+ALT to determine the hotkey replacement for switching to full-screen mode.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 Note: For more information about virtual-key code, please read https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes.